toppic-suite/toprepo/README.md

 **1.2 Extract spectral information from msalign file**

-This step extracts MS2 spectral information from an msalign file and saves it into a TSV file.
+This step extracts MS2 spectral information from the msalign file and saves it into a TSV file.

 * Usage python3 extract_msalign_info.py <dataset_id> <input_msalign_filename> <output_tsv_filename>